 There are regular direct flights from the following cities:

-- Star Alliance Airlines (LOT, Lufthansa, SAS, etc.): Frankfurt, Lvov, Munich, Warsaw–Chopin
+- Star Alliance Airlines (LOT, Lufthansa, SAS, etc.): Frankfurt, Lviv, Munich, Warsaw–Chopin

 - Scandinavian Airlines: Copenhagen

-- Ryanair: Alicante, Bristol, Dublin, Edinburgh, Girona, Liverpool, London–Stansted, Malta, Oslo-Torp
+- Ryanair: Athens, Barcelona-Girona, Bristol, Billund, Castellon (near Valencia), Dublin, Edinburgh, Liverpool, London–Stansted, Malta, Milan-Bergamo, Oslo-Torp, Tel Aviv

-- Wizz Air: Paris-Beauvais, Barcelona-El Prat, Birmingham, Doncaster/Sheffield, Eindhoven, Kiev, London–Luton, Malmö, Oslo-Torp, Stockholm–Skavsta
+- Wizz Air: Paris-Beauvais, Barcelona-El Prat, Birmingham, Dortmund, Doncaster/Sheffield, Eindhoven, Kiev, London–Luton, Malmö, Oslo-Torp, Stockholm–Skavsta

 Train or bus